venkatatri/Smart-control-of-traffic-light/README.md

-# Smart-control-of-traffic-light
-Smart control of traffic light using AI-ML
+# Smart control of traffic light using AI-ML